rbkmoney/bouncer-policies/README.md

 {
     // Set of assertions which tell why operation under the input context is forbidden.
     // When the set is empty operation is not explicitly forbidden.
-    // Each element must be either a string `"code"` or a 2-item array of the form:
+    // Each element must be an object containing at least a "code" property, meant
+    // primarily for machines to read and analyze.
+Though a "description" property meant
+    // for humans won't hurt.
     // ```
-    // ["code", "description"]
+    // {"code": "auth_expired", "description": "...", ...}
     // ```
     "forbidden" : [...],

     // Set of assertions which tell why operation under the input context is allowed.
     // When the set is empty operation is not explicitly allowed.
-    // Each element must be either a string "code" a 2-item array of the same form.
+    // Each element must be a similar object, containing at least a "code" property.
     "allowed"   : [...]
 }
 ```

 When evaluating some policy [bouncer][1] will provide [bouncer context][4] in a JSON representation as an input document.

-> #### TODO
-> Быть может нам стоит сразу принять более дружественную для дальнейшего расширения структуру assertion, типа:
-> `{"code": "smth", "description": "...", ...}`
-> или
-> `["code", {"meta":"data",...}]`
-> ?

 ## Testing